 This is the start of the final day.
 The hike is pretty relaxed from this point on.
 I was so happy to see that 47KM sign!!

 Once at Botanical Beach parking lot, we made our way to Port Renfrew to catch the shuttle bus back to Victoria.
 Because it’s a few kilometres to town, we ended up hitch-hiking.
 This is pretty common among hikers at the end of the Juan de Fuca Trail and we felt comfortable doing it.
 It was actually a lot of fun!!

 Tide information for Port Renfrew is an important part of planning this hike, which can be found here.
 Certain areas on the trail are inaccessible when the tide is above a certain level and you’ll need to plan around that.

 What to Bring

-– Laminate a map, since you’ll probably be looking at it fairly often and the map can get destroyed if it’s raining (which it probably will be).
+– Keep your trail map in a Ziploc bag, since you’ll probably be looking at it fairly often and the map can get destroyed if it’s raining (which it probably will be).

 – Bring plenty of plastic bags and even lining your backpack with a garbage bag may help if you find yourself in the drenching rain.

 – Ideas for meals: Breakfast – instant eggs, oatmeal, coffee/tea, cereal with instant milk are common.
 Lunch/snacks – bagels, jerky/sausages, Clif bars, trail mix, are good.
 We typically didn’t cook anything for lunch; it was just more snacks.
 Dinner – Something that can be cooked easily in boiling water is good (e.g. instant rice and curry, instant potatoes, mac/cheese, pasta w/ dehydrated tomato sauce, instant meals that are purchased from MEC, etc.) Avoid canned foods (heavy).